-6.3 Differential imaging in periodic media
+6.1.3 Differential imaging in periodic media

-F. Cakoni, H. Haddar, T.P.
-Nguyen
+Y. Boukari, H. Haddar, N. Jenhani

 We consider a problem of nondestructive testing of an infinite periodic penetrable layer using acoustic waves.
 This is an important problem with growing interest since periodic structures are part of many fascinating modern technological designs with applications in (bio)engineering and material sciences.
 In many sophisticated devises the periodic structure is complicated or difficult to model mathematically, hence evaluating its Green's function which is the fundamental tool of many imaging methods, is computationally expensive or even impossible.
 On the other hand, when looking for flows in such complex media, the option of reconstructing everything, i.e. both periodic structure and the defects, may not be viable.
 We proposed in an earlier work an approach which provides a criteria to reconstruct the support of local anomalies without knowing explicitly or reconstructing the periodic healthy background.
-We extended the previous work by validating the methododlogy in 3D with bi-periodic layers.
-We also complemented the analysis of the method by treating the case where the defect is a missing component of the periodic media.
+We provide a theoretical justification of this method that avoids assuming that the local perturbation is also periodic.
+Our theoretical framework uses functional spaces with continuous dependence with respect to the Floquet-Bloch variable.
+The corner stone of the analysis is the justification of the Generalized Linear Sampling Method in this setting for a single Floquet-Bloch mode [16].